 A: Your AOTA dues may be tax deductible as a business expense.
 Please note that 25% of your dues is allocated to lobbying efforts and is not tax deductible.
 Also, 2% of membership dues is designated as a contribution to the American Occupational Therapy Foundation, Inc. (AOTF).

 Q: How do I contact the AOTA Board of Directors?

 A: Simply write to them in care of AOTA's Executive Director at 4720 Montgomery Lane, Bethesda, MD 20814.

 Q: How can I nominate someone for an AOTA Board of Directors position?

-A: Each fall, the AOTA Nominating Committee solicits nominations for the Board of Directors.
-Visit Get Involved! for required forms and additional information.
+A: Each fall, the AOTA Volunteer Leadership Development Committee (VLDC) solicits nominations for the Board of Directors.
+Visit the Awards and Recognitions section for required forms and additional information.

 Q: How do I order a member mailing list?

 A: For information about renting a member name list, see List Rental Services under Advertising, or please contact Claire Foster at 800-877-1383, ext.
 2749, or e-mail email@example.com.